auroral-ui/hexo-theme-aurora-docs/docs/README.md

 ## What might be coming?

-What ObsidiaNext might add in the future.
+What Aurora might add in the future.

 > **Will host voting events in [Discord](https://discord.gg/VC7CrYfds5) from time to time.
-You are welcome to come build ObsidiaNext together!**
+You are welcome to come build Aurora together!**

 - **`Image Gallery`** - _Adding an image gallery page._
 - **`Links of friends`** - _Allow you to list all your friends' blogs._